TL;DR

 Resist the urge to overhaul your entire system at once.
 Begin by integrating one or two apps into your daily routine.
 Many excellent apps offer free trials or freemium versions, allowing you to test their compatibility with your workflow.
 Focus on mastering a single app before adding another, ensuring each new tool truly enhances your productivity rather than adding complexity.

 Your Mac comes with powerful built-in apps like Apple Notes, Reminders, and Calendar.
 Don't underestimate their capabilities, especially after years of updates.
 These apps offer deep integration with macOS, iCloud, and other Apple devices.
 Consider them as a baseline.
 If your needs are basic, they might be sufficient.
-If not, look for third-party apps that seamlessly integrate with them or offer superior replacements.
+If not, look for third-party apps that smoothly integrate with them or offer superior replacements.

 As you expand your productivity toolkit, look for apps that 'play well' with others.
 Strong API support, Shortcuts integration, and cross-platform compatibility are crucial for building a cohesive and efficient system.
 Also, consider how customizable an app is.
 The ability to tailor an app to your unique preferences, whether through themes, plugins, or custom workflows, will significantly impact long-term adoption and satisfaction.